 A lot of people have disabilities and can’t use a regular exercise bike.
 This is why we are reviewing the best recumbent exercise bikes for disabled people.

 Being fit and healthy is not the prerogative of physically challenged people, can we really buy the idea in this era?
 Absolutely not!

 But we can also notice there are not many exercises or fitness equipment available for handicapped or disabled people.

-Well, till we can’t convince gym owners to add equipment suitable for special people, we can find a few types of machinery specially designed for the purpose.
+Well, we can’t convince gym owners to add equipment suitable for special people.
+Thus, we can find a few types of machinery specially designed for this purpose to use at home.